keagan-b/ClipMaker/README.md

 # ClipMaker
 Small UI-based tool to help with the editing and categorizing of videos

 *Please note this is still a work in progress.
-Some features (such as exporting) do not currently work.*
+Some features do not currently work, please see below.*

 ---